ralphtq/shaclmate/README.md

 ### Generate TypeScript code from SHACL shapes

-    npx @shaclmate/cli@latest generate /path/to/shacl-in-rdf.ttl >generated.ts
+    npx -y @shaclmate/cli@latest generate /path/to/shacl-in-rdf.ttl >generated.ts

+The generated code is serialized by [ts-morph](https://ts-morph.com/) with minimal indentation and newlines.
+You will probably want to format it using a tool like [Biome](https://biomejs.dev/) or [prettier](https://prettier.io/).

 ### Add runtime library

-The generated TypeScript code relies on various third-party libraries such as [`sparql.js`](https://github.com/RubenVerborgh/SPARQL.js/).
+The generated TypeScript code relies on various third-party libraries such as [sparql.js](https://github.com/RubenVerborgh/SPARQL.js/).
 To include these third-party libraries in your project, add [`@shaclmate/runtime`](https://www.npmjs.com/package/@shaclmate/runtime) to your `package.json` `dependencies`.

 Note that the `@shaclmate/runtime` package does not include any code itself, only transitive `dependencies`.